speakeasy-api/sdk-generation-action/README.md

   - go: ./go-sdk # specifying a output directory
   - python # using default output of ./python-client-sdk
   - typescript # using default output of ./typescript-client-sdk
+  - java # using default output of ./java-client-sdk
 ```

 If multiple languages are present we will treat the repo as a mono repo, if a single language is present as a single language repo.